tavily-ai/tavily-SimpleQA/README.md

 # **Search Providers Evaluation System**

 ## **Overview**
-This project provides an evaluation system of [SimpleQA](https://openai.com/index/introducing-simpleqa/) benchmark for different search providers.
+This repoistory provides an evaluation system of [SimpleQA](https://openai.com/index/introducing-simpleqa/) benchmark for different search providers.

 ### **Features**
 - Evaluation of different search providers
 - Customizable configuration for each provider
 - Parallel independent evaluation
-- Continue evaluation from where it stopped if something went wrong
+- Resume the evaluation from the point of failure if an error occurs

 ---